 Step 4: Wait

-This the hardest part of making cold brew: waiting.
-With this corse of a grind, the coffee should be allowed to steep for 12 hours at room temperature.
-If you want to slow down the process, (i.e. not wake up at 4 am to decant cold brew) you can steep it in the refrigerator to add a few hours.
+This is the hardest part of making cold brew: waiting.
+With this coarse of a grind, the coffee should be allowed to steep for 12-20 hours at room temperature.
+If you want to slow down the process, you can steep it in the refrigerator to add a few hours.
 Put the lid back on the French press, but be careful not to plunge it.

 Step 5: Decant

-For a cleaner, sweeter cup, you can run the mixture through a rinsed coffee filter.
+For a cleaner cup, you can run the mixture through a rinsed coffee filter.
 This will remove the fine coffee particles that passed through the French press filter.

 Step 6: Drink and Enjoy